 “I have the textbook for my World Geography class.”
-I told her how Mr. Ryan put the test version of our textbook on my tablet, and that I was a gamma reader.
+I told her how Mr. Ryan put the Kindle version of our textbook on my tablet, and that I was a gamma reader for this test version.

 “That’s quite a responsibility.
 I’m proud that you got selected since there are only five students who can be one of those gamma readers.”

 “Actually, he said it’s five others, and it’ll probably be some of the WorldGeo students and some of the other WorldGeo teachers.”

 “You know, you shouldn’t use that abbreviation when you talk with the counselor.”

 “She oughta know what WorldGeo means.
 It’s the geography class required for all high school freshmen everywhere in California.
 Everyone calls it WorldGeo including my teacher.”

 “Still, it’s more polite to avoid using abbreviations.”
 I wondered what she’d say if I told her the new abbreviation kids had started calling World Geography: Wo-Gee.
 It’s a lot easier to say.

 “Do you plan on reading this book all the way to Davis?”

 “Yeah.
 The reason is we need to review the first eight chapters in the textbook for our midterm exam that’s coming up.
 So I need to read and study those chapters.
 I have the advantage of reading them using this new Kindle app on my tablet.”

 “Doesn’t that give you an advantage over the other kids in your class?
 Isn’t that unfair?”